Vaporizer News Namaste USA

 To set themselves apart from the crowd, most pen vape manufacturers add unique features.
 The White Rhino “W” Vape Pen, for instance, offers a range of color choices as well as an oil cartridge in a funnel shape that makes it easier (and less sticky!) to load and unload oils or waxes.
 The G Pen and its smaller cousin, G Pen Micro Vaporizer have been making their name with great reliability, smooth pulls, and celebrity endorsements from the likes of Snoop Dogg (a man who undoubtedly knows his vapes).

 The Cloud 2.0 Portable Vaporizer distinguishes itself with its choice of materials: no plastic pieces like many other vapes in the same price range--everything is metal or ceramic.
-For the health-conscious vaping enthusiast, that makes the Cloud a stand-out pen.
 It’s also very beginner-friendly, with single-button operation and even new vape users reporting great results.

 E-juice vape-heads have a clear choice in this price range: the Blaze Vape Pen, which comes with two color-coded, fully separate vaporizing and atomizing units so you can keep your e-juices separate--essential when you have multiple e-juices to use.